seedler1/cs272-custom-env/README.md

 - A reward of -1 is given if the agent loses the hand.

 ## RL Algorithm
 We used the DQN algorithm.
+The original paper can be found here https://arxiv.org/pdf/1312.5602.pdf

 [prev]"Proximal Policy Optimization Algorithms" Paper: https://arxiv.org/pdf/1707.06347.pdf